Associate degree in criminology full program guide

 Associate degrees are usually 2-year programs that give a foundation in a subject.
 After earning an associate’s degree in criminology, typically, you have 2 options.
 You could find an entry-level role in the criminal justice field, which might mean in law enforcement, as a corrections officer, or as an evidence technician.
 Secondly, you could continue to study en route to a bachelor’s degree.

 There are associate’s of arts, associate’s of science, and applied science programs available.
 Generally, they will have similar course content.
 However, the arts program will be based around critical thinking, whereas the science programs could include more evidence analysis and technological investigation techniques.
-There are many excellent online associates in criminology, some of which facilitate transfering to a full four-year bachelor’s degree, if you are so inclned.
+There are many excellent online associates in criminology, some of which facilitate transferring to a full four-year bachelor’s degree, if you are so inclined.

 Associate degree programs in criminology are available at universities and community colleges.
 These institutions can be relatively flexible when it comes to admission requirements and prerequisites for associate degree programs.
 While some will require a minimum grade point average (GPA) of 2.5, many won’t focus on your overall performance.
 Instead, they look at the required aspects for studying criminology.